mozilla-ai/neurips-eval-infra/README.md

 # Neurips Model Server and HELM Eval Server

+> [!INFO]
+>
+> This is a sample reference implementation of the architecture we used to finetune-evaluate NeurIPS Large Language Model Efficiency Challenge submissions.
+> It doesn't include Dockerfile image paths and is missing some K8s deployment-level values.
+> If you'd like to deploy in your own environment, you'll need to add those values.

-In order to evaluate NeurIPS 2023 submissions, we're running a Kubernetes deployment with two pods:
+In order to evaluate [NeurIPS 2023 submissions](https://llm-efficiency-challenge.github.io/challenge), we're running a Kubernetes deployment with two pods:
 + a model pod (`Dockerfile.model`) and
 + a HELM server pod (`Dockerfile.helm`).